ogrady/psqlp/README.md

 Howto
 ====
 Assuming your Postgres is compiled with
-	`./configure CPPFLAGS="-DOPTIMIZE_DEBUG -DSELECTIVITY_DEBUG`
+	`./configure CPPFLAGS="-DOPTIMIZER_DEBUG -DSELECTIVITY_DEBUG`
 and already running.

-1. Export the project with the configuration from test/GuiStartup.java
+1. Export the project with the configuration from `test/GuiStartup.java`
 2. Run the jar (the application generates some log itself.
-You can redirect it to a file in UNIX-fashion if you like with java -jar pgsqlv.jar > mylogfile)
+You can redirect it to a file in UNIX-fashion if you like with `java -jar pgsqlv.jar > mylogfile`)
 3. Select a logfile via `File > Load`
 4. Run your query in Postgres
 5. The GUI should now fill itself with data.
 Stop the parser via `File > Stop Parsing` to empty the buffer